Discover Your Passion Here

 SIXTH GRADE LANGUAGE ARTS

-Sixth Grade Language Arts combines the study of literature, vocabulary, grammar, and composition.
-Over the course of the year, students will read many books and are encouraged to do as good readers do in exploring different genres, authors, and texts.
+Sixth Grade Language Arts combines the study of literature, vocabulary, grammar, and composition through a reading and writing workshop model.
+Over the course of the year, students will read self-selected, independent reading books as well as book club books in different genres and text types.
 The course emphasizes the interaction between readers and text.
-Students will learn to ask questions, make connections with prior knowledge and previously read texts, and ask questions to clarify comprehension.
-We will study short stories and novels together in class and engage in projects to develop and demonstrate a deeper understanding of learned reading and writing skills.
+Students will learn to make connections with prior knowledge and previously read texts and ask questions to clarify comprehension.
+We will study short stories and novels together in class and engage in projects to develop and demonstrate a deeper understanding of reading and writing skills.

 SEVENTH GRADE LANGUAGE ARTS

-Seventh Grade Language Arts combines the study of vocabulary, literature, grammar, usage, mechanical skills, and composition.
-Over the course of the year, students will read and discuss novels as well as a variety of short stories and poetry of both the contemporary and classic variety.
-These classes will focus on the development of critical thinking through literature discussions, reading responses and analysis, creative expression, and oral presentations, as well as a research project.
-The use of 21st-century technology skills and reading and writing for authentic audiences and purposes will also be emphasized.
+Seventh Grade Language Arts combines the study of vocabulary, literature, grammar, and composition using a reading and writing workshop model.
+Over the course of the year, students will read and discuss self-selected and book club novels as well as a variety of short stories and informational texts.
+This class will focus on the development of critical thinking through literature discussions, reading responses and analysis, creative expression, and oral presentations, as well as research projects.
+The use of 21st century technology skills and reading and writing for authentic audiences and purposes will also be emphasized.

 EIGHTH GRADE LANGUAGE ARTS

-The Eighth Grade Language Arts course balances creative work with rigorous writing practice and literary analysis that not only prepares students for Upper School English but allows for the engaging exploration of literature and self.
-Students will express themselves critically, creatively, and collaboratively, as we interact daily with complex texts.
+The Eighth Grade Language Arts course uses a reading and writing workshop model to balance creative work with rigorous writing practice and literary analysis that not only prepares students for Upper School English but allows for the engaging exploration of literature and self.
+Students will express themselves critically, creatively, and collaboratively, as they interact daily with complex texts.
 In addition to a variety of short stories and poems, students will read and discuss various novels.

 Math